|Ruins of St. Pauls on a Summer Day|

 Having distinctive dry and wet seasons, Macau's weather is generally warm and foggy in spring, hot and rainy in summer, cool and clear in autumn, and cold but sunny in winter.
 The average annual temperature is about 20 C (72 F) and there are about 100 days with high temperatures over 30 C (86 F).
 Less than 30 days have an average temperature about 10 C (50 F) in a year.

-April to October is the rainy season, of which May is the rainiest and July to September is the typhoon season.
+Macau climate from April to October is rainy.
+May is the rainiest and July to September is the typhoon season.
 Autumn and winter, especially mid-October to December, are recommended as the best visit times.

 Introduction to Macau Climate

 Located to the west of the Pearl River (Zhujiang) estuary, between mainland China and the South China Sea, Macau's weather is influenced alternately by the cold northeast monsoon from China's mainland and the southeast and southwest monsoons from the ocean and therefore its climate has the features of both continent and ocean climates.

 Macau's spring is from March to April when the southeast winds bring warmth and humidity.
-Other than the occasional foggy and rainy day, the days are filled with pleasant sunshine, accompanied by mild nighttime temperatures.
+Other than the occasional foggy and rainy weather, the days are filled with pleasant sunshine, accompanied by mild nighttime temperatures.
 Travelers should pack sweatshirts, light jackets and an umbrella.